0xCAF2/calcium-js/README.md

 runtime.run() // prints "Hello, World."
 ```

+Calcium code is represented by JSON.

-## Support basic statements
+## Supported basic statements

 `const`, `let` (declaration), `=` (assignment), `if`, `while`, `for of`
-and `function` statements can be executed as commands.
+and `function` are available.

 ## The structure of a command